Molo (Genoa)

 Molo (Meu) is a neighbourhood in the old town of the Italian city of Genoa.
 It was one of the six sestieri of ancient Genoa.
-At present is part of the Genoa's city Municipio I (Centro Est).
+At present it is part of Municipio I (Centro Est) of Great Genoa.

 Located close to the old harbour it had been for many centuries the seat of political and religious power of the city.

 Etymology

 Molo takes its name from the pier (in Italian "molo") built since the 13th century by enlarging the natural spit enclosing Mandraccio cove, the oldest portion of old harbour, today filled.
 The Molo was further repeatedly expanded and fortified; now it is called Molo Vecchio (Old Pier), as opposite to the New Pier, built at the end of the 19th century at the western side of the port.

 Demographics

 On 31 December 2015 there were 11,588 people living in Molo, with a population density of 33,109 people per km².